medvir/VirMet/docs/index.md

 discovering and characterizing the virus fraction of biological samples.

 virmet is now called with a command subcommand
-syntax: `virmet fetch --viral n`, for example, downloads the bacterial database.
+syntax: `virmet fetch --viral n`, for example, downloads the viral nucleotide database.
 Other available subcommands so far are

 - `fetch`               download genomes